fecgov/fec-cms/README.md

 ./manage.py runserver
 ```

+## Front End Development
+Front end assets are all located in `/fec/fec/static/*`.
+SCSS files are automatically compiled on the backend by `django-compressor`, but JS files need to be compiled by Webpack via the `npm run build` command.

 ## Running tests
 There are two kinds of tests that you can run with the project, Python tests and JavaScript tests.